hashgraph/hedera-services/platform-sdk/docs/core/platform-status.md

 - `FREEZE_COMPLETE`: The freeze manager has reported that a freeze has completed
 - `ACTIVE`: None of the previously defined statuses apply

+## Detailed Trigger Explanations

+### `DISCONNECTED`

+- `SwirldsPlatform::checkPlatformStatus` is called in `SwirldsPlatform::newConnectionOpened` and
+`SwirldsPlatform::connectionClosed`, which are called each time a new connection is opened or closed, respectively
+- If the number of active connections becomes zero, or ceases to be zero, the status is updated to `DISCONNECTED`, or falls through to the status with next highest precedent

+### `BEHIND`

+- Each time the `ShadowGraphSynchronizer` syncs with another node, it checks whether it has fallen behind that other node
+- If it has fallen behind, then `FallenBehindManagerImpl::reportFallenBehind` is called
+- If this call causes the total number of fallen behind reports to exceed the threshold, then `SwirldsPlatform::checkPlatformStatus` is called, which results in the status transitioning to `PlatformStatus::BEHIND`
+  - This only occurs when the threshold is first crossed, and not on subsequent reports

+### `MAINTENANCE`
+- Each time a round is handled with `ConsensusRoundHandler::consensusRound`,`SwirldStateManager::isInFreezePeriod` is queried to determine whether a freeze period has started
+- If `isInFreezePeriod` returns `true`, then `FreezeManager::freezeStarted` is called, which in turn calls `SwirldsPlatform::checkPlatformStatus`, which triggers a state change to `MAINTENANCE`
+  - NOTE: this will only execute a single time, since the call to `FreezeManager::freezeStarted` is guarded by a boolean that flips true after the first call, and is never set back to false

+### `FREEZE_COMPLETE`

+- When `FreezeManager::stateToDisk` is finished executing, `SwirldsPlatform::checkPlatformStatus` is called, which results in the status transitioning to `FREEZE_COMPLETE`

+### `ACTIVE`

+- `SwirldsPlatform::checkPlatformStatus` is called at the end of `SwirldsPlatform::start`, which should result in the status transitioning to `ACTIVE`

+### Special Case: Single Node Network

+- `SwirldsPlatform::checkPlatformStatus` is called in a loop on the worker thread that is creating events

 ## Unused Statuses

 The following statuses exist in the `PlatformStatus` enum, but are not currently used: